Fabulous Las Vegas: a World Dining Capital

 Estiatorio Milos occupies the pinnacle of seafood restaurants in North America.
 The pescatarian empire founded in Montreal by Costas Spiliadis now flaunts restaurants in New York and Miami.
 But the Milos in The Cosmopolitan of Las Vegas is the most spacious and gracious of them all.
 Somehow, you feel you're in the Cyclades, not in a casino.

 Milos' sunny mood aside, the main event is its glittering seafood.
 But in Vegas, beauty comes at a price.
 As John Curtas says, "The fresh fish selection here is as stunning as the bill you will receive for it."
-Yet there's value at Milos: the $20 lunch, with a glass of wine, is one of Vegas' most dazzling deals.
+Yet there's value at Milos: the $22.13 three-course lunch is one of Vegas' most dazzling deals.

 - Eating Las Vegas critics' picks at Estiatorio Milos: